 There are numerous opportunities for moonlighting in western North Dakota for residents with appropriate visa status and in good academic standing in the residency program.
 Moonlighting hours are included in the maximum 80-hours-per-week duty-hour limits mandated by the ACGME.

 All resident physicians in their third year have the opportunity to serve as the clinical chief of our adult medicine service.
 Third-year residents also serve as mentors.
 Our residents, at every level, also serve on numerous residency committees and also on important hospital committees.
 We encourage and support our residents in pursuing leadership activities at the state and national levels.

-Our residents become involved in the community in a variety of ways including community service projects, caring for patients at the free clinic, presenting at community education events and participating in various community activities.
+Our residents become involved in the community in a variety of ways including community service projects, presenting at community education events and participating in various community activities.

 UND Center for Rural Health

 The UND Center for Rural Health assists rural communities in building their health care services.
 They can also assist our residents in locating positions that qualify for student loan repayment or sponsor J-1 Visa waivers.
 You can visit the Center for Rural Health website for more information.